Nanaya: Worship

 In Babylon Nanaya is attested for the first time during the reign of Sumulael, who ordered statues of her and of Inanna to be fashioned in his twenty sixth year on the throne.
-Later she was worshiped in the Eturkalamma, "house, cattle pen of the land," built by Hammurabi for deities of Uruk - Inanna, Nanaya, Anu and Kanisurra, and later on in the temples Emeurur and Eurshaba, "house, oracle of the heart."
-A temple named Eurshaba existed in Borsippa too, though Nanaya was worshiped in a chapel in Ezida, the temple of Nabu as well.
+Later she was worshipped in the Eturkalamma, "house, cattle pen of the land," built by Hammurabi for deities of Uruk - Inanna, Nanaya, Anu and Kanisurra, and later on in the temples Emeurur and Eurshaba, "house, oracle of the heart."
+A temple named Eurshaba existed in Borsippa too, though Nanaya was worshipped in a chapel in Ezida, the temple of Nabu as well.
 A late ritual text describes the procession undertaken by Nanaya, her court and various other deities from Borsippa to Kish.
 A festival celebrating the marriage of Nanaya and Nabu is still attested from Borsippa from Seleucid times.
 A unique writing of Nanaya's name, dNIN.KA.LI, is known from documents related to it.

 In the late Old Babylonian period the cult of Nanaya was also introduced to Kish, where the clergy of Uruk found refuge after abandoning the temporarily destroyed city.

 Temples of Nanaya are also attested from Kazallu (Eshahulla, "house of the happy heart"), and from Nerebtum, though the name of the latter is not known, and it is simply called e dNa-na-a-a in known texts.

 In Nippur Nanaya had no temple of her own, though offerings to her are attested from a temple of Ninurta located there.

-It is possible that Nanaya was worshiped in Der, though the evidence is limited to a list of deities of that city taken away by Shamshi-Adad V during his fifth campaign against Babylonia.
+It is possible that Nanaya was worshipped in Der, though the evidence is limited to a list of deities of that city taken away by Shamshi-Adad V during his fifth campaign against Babylonia.
 Some evidence also exists for offerings made to her in Sippar and in Dur-Kurigalzu.

 In Assur, there was a gate named in honor of Nanaya and Uṣur-amāssu.
 However, it is uncertain if her cult had much presence in northern Mesopotamia.